baird-a11y/Masterarbeit/README.md

 Visualization.visualize_results(model, input_image, ground_truth)
 ```

+The visualization results will be saved in the `results` directory.

 ### 4. Plot Loss Over Time

 If you saved the epoch loss values in an array (returned by `train_unet`), you can plot the loss progression: